-2.3 Discussion
+3 Discussion

 BPH/LUTS is a very common disorder among men aged 65 and older, affecting 1 in 3; an average of approximately 600,000 new cases are identified annually.
-BPH/LUTS commonly co-occurs with obesity, diabetes, and coronary artery disease.
+BPH/LUTS commonly co-occurs with hypertension, obesity, diabetes, and coronary artery disease.
 Lab and urine tests are the most frequently performed in the first year after BPH/LUTS diagnosis, with low frequency of cystoscopy and imaging.
 Medical management of BPH/LUTS was stable over the years studied, with 3 out of 5 men aged 65 and older filling a prescription drug with a labeled indication for BPH/LUTS.
 While TURP remained the most frequent procedure, there was a trend towards more MIST for BPH/LUTS.

 Literature-based prevalence of BPH/LUTS vary, presumably as a consequence of differences in the definition and clinical assessments of BPH/LUTS.
 Herein, we defined prevalence as the number of men per year who had a claim for BPH/LUTS.
-BPH typically begins to develop by the age of 40, with autopsy studies indicating that 90% of men over the age of 80 exhibit histological evidence of BPH.4 Although our claims-based prevalence suggests that a considerable number of men with BPH/LUTS seek medical attention from clinicians, self-reported rates of BPH/LUTS may be higher.
+BPH typically begins to develop by the age of 40, with autopsy studies indicating that 90% of men over the age of 80 exhibit histological evidence of BPH.
+Although our claims-based prevalence suggests that a considerable number of men with BPH/LUTS seek medical attention from clinicians, self-reported rates of BPH/LUTS may be higher.
 This is because the latter may encompass persons who do not seek medical care for their symptoms.

-Literature-based incidence also has varied among published studies, again likely due to variance in ascertainment criteria among studies.5 The Prostate Cancer Prevention Trial reported an incidence of 34 cases of BPH per 1000 person-years, while the Olmstead County study estimated the overall incidence of BPH to be 854.7 cases per 100,000 men.6-7 The Health Professionals Follow-up Study reported that the incidence of moderate and severe LUTS was 41 and 19 cases per 1000 person-years, respectively.8
+Literature-based incidence also has varied among published studies, again likely due to variance in ascertainment criteria among studies.
+The Prostate Cancer Prevention Trial reported an incidence of 34 cases of BPH per 1000 person-years, while the Olmstead County study estimated the overall incidence of BPH to be 854.7 cases per 100,000 men.
+The Health Professionals Follow-up Study reported that the incidence of moderate and severe LUTS was 41 and 19 cases per 1000 person-years, respectively.

 We found that obesity, diabetes, erectile dysfunction, coronary artery disease, and chronic kidney disease were common comorbidities among men with BPH/LUTS.
-This finding aligns with other studies that have explored comorbidities in men with BPH/LUTS.9 Furthermore, we found that urinary retention, gross hematuria, and urinary tract infections were associated with BPH/LUTS.
-These conditions may be a consequence of BPH/LUTS progression, but at this time, we did not determine the sequence of when these concurrent conditions occurred.
+This finding aligns with other studies that have explored comorbidities in men with BPH/LUTS.
+Furthermore, we found that urinary retention, gross hematuria, and urinary tract infections were associated with BPH/LUTS.
+These conditions may be a consequence of BPH/LUTS progression.
+Our results showed that 7% of patients developed urinary retention within 4 years of incident diagnosis.
+This is higher than estimates in the literature.
+These differences could be due to compositional differences in patient characteristics such as age and comorbid conditions.

 Our findings indicated that serum creatinine was the most frequent diagnostic test ordered 15 months surrounding BPH/LUTS diagnosis, followed by urinalysis and PSA.
 The utilization of post-void residual, cystoscopy, and prostate imaging tests was lower than what the AUA guidelines might suggest, potentially because patients in our cohort may have been mildly symptomatic and did not warrant further diagnostic testing.
-Furthermore, diagnostic practices may have varied among treating physicians based on their specialties.10
+Furthermore, diagnostic practices may have varied among treating physicians based on their specialties.